Jakub Lis: Loan to Motor Lublin

 On 28 July 2022, he joined II liga club Motor Lublin on a year-long loan.
 In his new team, he played as a defender, defensive and offensive midfielder and as a winger.
 He was assigned with squad number 73.
 He made his debut there in a 2–0 away loss to Górnik Polkowice on 30 July 2022, during which he came off the bench in the 61st minute, replacing Leszek Jagodziński.
 He scored his first goal for Motor on 24 February 2022, in the 79th minute of a 3–1 home rematch against Górnik.
 During the 2022–23 season, Lis played in 22 matches, scoring three goals.

 His loan was extended in July 2023 for a further year.
 He made his I liga debut during a 3–2 home victory over Zagłębie Sosnowiec on 21 July.
 Lis made his first I liga start in the following month, on 6 August, in a 1–1 draw against GKS Katowice.
 Throughout that season, he made 25 appearances without scoring a goal.

 First-team breakthrough

 On 4 June 2024, he returned from the loan and was given squad number 17.
 His contract with Pogoń was prolonged by two years with an option for a further twelve months.
 On 10 August 2024, Lis made his Ekstraklasa debut in a 1–0 home victory over Stal Mielec, coming off the bench in the 83rd minute to replace Linus Wahlqvist.
-The following day, he played a full-time match with Wda Świecie for Pogoń's backup team.
+The following day, he played a full-time match with Wda Świecie for Pogoń's reserve team.

+In total, he made 17 appearances for Pogoń's senior team, all in the Ekstraklasa.

+Chrobry Głogów

+On 18 February 2026, Lis joined second-tier club Chrobry Głogów on a deal until June 2028.